 75-80% of the Afghan population live in rural areas where providing education, particularly to women and girls, is difficult because of security.
 The people in these areas are often without access to even the most basic of information on topics such as health, legal rights, and current affairs.

-The TV station will provide education, cultural, health, and legal programs to more than 2 million Afghans, including women and children who have no access to such information.Viewers will learn how to read and write and how to stay healthy.
+The TV station will provide educational, cultural, health, and legal programs to more than 2 million Afghans, including women and children who have no access to such information.Viewers will learn how to read and write and how to stay healthy.
 They will learn about their history, culture and human rights.
 They will have the ability to call in, ask questions and express their views.
 Their minds will be opened.
 They will learn critical thinking skills and be able to solve their own problems.

 This project has provided additional documentation in a PDF file (projdoc.pdf).